MarcusFulbright/Validate/readme.md

 $validationService->validate('isPublished')->is('bool');
 ```

-Multiple validation rules can apply to the same field, however there is no point to set up multiple sanitize rules for the same field.
+Multiple Validation and Sanitize rules can apply to the same field.
+Sanitize rules are ran before Validate rules.
+Within each group, the rules are ran in the order they are defined.

 ### Applying the Validator